-Resident placed on residence hall probation is deemed not to be in good standing with the residence hall community, and continued residency is conditional up adherence to the rules, regulations and provisions of the Resident Student Handbook.
+A resident placed on residence hall probation is deemed not to be in good standing with the residence hall community.
+Continued residency d depends on adherence to the rules, regulations and provisions of the Resident Student Handbook.

 Restraints or Delegation